 Amazon (AMZN) broke a record on Wednesday as it became the second company after Apple to hit a $900 billion market cap.

-One day after its annual Prime Day event, Amazon announced in a press release that it sold more than 100 million products during the 36-hour-long event, despite some glitches that prevented customers from placing orders.
+One day after its annual Prime Day event, Amazon announced it had sold more than 100 million products during the 36-hour-long event.
+That’s despite some glitches that prevented customers from placing orders.

-Following the announcement, Amazon’s stock price hit a record high of $1,858.88, giving the company a $902 billion market cap before price retreated slightly.
-It is estimated that the online retail giant likely netted between $1.5 billion and $2 billion in revenue from the Prime Day event, according to RBC Capital Markets analyst Mark Mahaney.
+Following the announcement, Amazon’s stock price hit a record high of $1,858.88.
+This gave the company a $902 billion market cap.
+(The price retreated slightly afterward.)
+The online retail giant likely netted between $1.5 -$2 billion in revenue, estimated RBC Capital Markets analyst Mark Mahaney.

 Amazon has had noteworthy success this year, with its stock price climbing almost 57% YTD.
-Amazon’s founder and CEO, Jeff Bezos, has also accrued a net worth over $150 billion, making him the wealthiest person in the world.
+Amazon’s founder and CEO, Jeff Bezos, has also accrued a net worth over $150 billion.
+He is now the wealthiest person in the world.